 New Moon – the Invisible Phase

-In modern astronomy, the New Moon is when the Sun and Moon are aligned, with the Sun and Earth on opposite sides of the Moon.
+The New Moon is when the Sun and Moon are aligned, with the Sun and Earth on opposite sides of the Moon.

-The initial period, as only the thinnest sliver of a Crescent Moon becomes visible, used to be called New Moon while the darkest phase was called Dark Moon.
+About a day after the New Moon conjunction, the Moon becomes visible again.
+The initial period, as only the thinnest sliver of a Crescent Moon becomes visible, used to be called New Moon, while the darkest phase was called Dark Moon.

-This traditional definition of New Moon is still in use in some cultures, defining the beginning of the months in the Islamic calendar.
+This traditional definition of the New Moon is still in use in some cultures, defining the beginning of the months in the Islamic calendar.

-Primary Moon Phase
+First Primary Moon Phase

 New Moon Symbol in Calendars